sirech/deliver/INSTALL.markdown

 Digests are managed via _digester.py_, which should be called as a cronjob.
 The frequency depends on how many digests per day have to be generated.

+#### Auto Restart Daemon

+The daemon might die for unexpected reasons.
+To avoid did, you can set up a cronjob that automatically restarts the daemon, with a command like `python deliverdaemon.py --restart`.
+If the daemon is already running, no action is performed.
+The script checks not only the existence of a _deliver.pid_, but also if the daemon is actually running.

+#### Get notified in case of problems

+Even with autorestart, it might happen that the program keeps crashing, not serving any emails.
+To be notified in this case, there is a shell script called _panic_.
+It can also be set up as a cronjob, and it checks if the daemon is running.
+If it is not, an email is sent to a specified direction to give a warning.